Wagering on the total score of a game is one of the most popular sports betting markets. This is known as over/under betting.

 You can assume more risk on an unlikelier outcome for a larger payout or accept more juice (the cut that goes to the operator for taking your bet) by placing a wager that has a greater probability of occurring.

-But most operators allow you to bet on other lines, too.
-This could be a total of 219.5 at -145 odds or 226.5 at +120.
+There are other lines to bet on, too.
+Taking the over on 219.5 points might be priced at -145 odds, or over 226.5 points at +120.
 Odds of -145 would require a $145 wager to win $100, while you'd win $120 on a $100 bet at +120.

 Over/under betting in the Big Four